AnjaniYakkala/GettingandCleaningPeerReview/CodeBook.md

 This code book contains list of variables picked from the original dataset.
 These variables have the word mean or std, hence this list is smaller than the original.

+There are total 81 variables in the dataset.
+Each of them described below:

-1	Subject - the id of the person the data was collected 2	Activity - it is one of the activities performed by the subject, described in the README.md The variables below  are the mean of velocities and accelerations collected
+1	Subject - the id of the person the data was collected 2	Activity - it is one of the activities performed by the subject.
+The activities are described in the README.md.

+The below 79 variables below are the mean of velocities and accelerations collected
 for each subject using Samsung smartphone.

 "tBodyAccmeanX"